The Basic Concept Behind All Arithmo Puzzles

 All Arithmo puzzles use the basic mathematics functions: addition, subtraction, multiplication, and division; with or without the use of parentheses.
 Welcome to mathematical heaven!

 It’s very easy to play, and catchy once you’ve begun.
 There are one to two different main concepts behind all Arithmo puzzles.
 One is to find 3 numbers on a grid, ranging from 1 to 12, so that they match some math equation.
-The other is to place numbers on a grid to create a special sequence of 3 “connected” numbers, which gives a result ranging from 13 to 24.
+The other is to place numbers on a grid to create a special sequence of 3 “connected” numbers, which gives a result ranging from 13 to 24 (in some games can be 1-24).
 Both of these use only the basic mathematics functions.
 All of this is much easier than it sounds!

 That "math equation" we mentioned in the last paragraph, made from "3 connected numbers", is called Equa.
 Equa-X is a term we use which means "the equation that makes result X." For example, "Equa-17" is the equation of 3 numbers that are connected on the grid, which together can make 17 if you add, subtract, multiply, or divide them together in any order or combination.

 |8x12:6 = 16||(Equa-16)|

 |6x3+5 = 23||(Equa-23)|

 There are three different ways of "connecting" numbers in every single Arithmo game.
 Remember that "connecting" in Arithmo games always means numbers that are adjacent to one another on the grid.